Cloudxtreme/agentcontroller8/client/README.md

 target := client.AllNodes()

-// Command factories are here to help you construct various commands command := commandfactory.CommandExecute(target, "false", []string{"/opt"})
+// Command factories are here to help you construct various commands command := commandfactory.CommandExecute(target, "ls", []string{"/opt"})

-responseChan := client.DoneResponses(client.Execute(command))
+// Filter out all intermediate responses responseChan := client.TerminalResponses(client.Execute(command))

-// You'll be reciving QUEUED as well as SUCCESS and/or ERROR responses from each targeted agent for {
+// You'll be reciving terminal responses from each targeted agent individually for {

+	// Recieve until channel is closed, or responses time out

 	select {
 	case response, isOpen := <-responseChan:
-		// Recieve until channel is closed

 		if !isOpen {
-			return
+			fmt.Println("No more responses to be received.
+We're done here.") return
 		}

-		fmt.Println("Got response", &response)
+		fmt.Println("Got a response:", &response)

-	case <- time.After(300 * time.Millisecond):
+	case <- time.After(500 * time.Millisecond):
-		fmt.Println("This is taking too much time!")
+		fmt.Println("I haven't received a response in so long!
+Are you sure everything is okay?")
 	}
 }
 ```